 Annual sugar consumption in England in 1700 was 1.8kg per person.
 By 1950 this had risen to 45 kg per head, a staggering increase that has continued to get worse.
 Remember that sugar (sucrose) contains 50% fructose and is every bit as bad as fructose.

 High fructose corn syrup now floods the market and is also similar in composition to sucrose.
-Its extensive use in foods and drinks is presently about 680kg per capita per year or >500 k cal/day.
+The extensive use of sucrose in foods and drinks by 1995 was more than 68kg per capita per year or >500 k cal/day and has been climbing steadily ever since.

 Once inside the liver, fructose provides glycerol, the backbone for triglycerides.
 Hepatic metabolism of fructose favours lipogenesis.